 Haymarket recognising that Schenk’s sharp design gave their magazines a commercial edge over their competitors, described Schenk as their ‘secret weapon’ (link here, scroll down to p5) and he became their design mastermind for the next 30 or so years setting the style for countless Haymarket publications including a stunning design for the business magazine Management Today (with radical cover photography from Lester Bookbinder).
 Schenk championed up-and-coming photographers and illustrators including Brian Griffin, with his unique approach to business portraiture and whose career he helped launch.
 See below.

 A spread from a 1980’s issue of Management Today magazine with ground-breaking photography by Brian Griffin.
 Note the headline set in Schenk’s favoured font Franklin Gothic Bold Condensed with very tight letter spacing.
-This was before the days of Apple Macs and the instruction to the typesetter would have been to set the headline ‘close but not touching’.
+This was before the days of Apple Macs and the instruction to the typesetter would have been to set the headline ‘close but not touching’ (see footnote below).